 In addition to this change, it should also be noted that despite reserving money for the Agricultural Water Quality Loan Program, no loans were made for Agriculture BMP's this year.
-It is understood that due to the decline in the federal matching funds that we will continue to see little, if any, activity in this program.
+It is understood that due to the decline in the federal matching funds, we will continue to see little, if any, activity in this program.

 A major addition to the CWSRF program occurred with the passage of the Bipartisan Infrastructure Law (BIL) in 2021.
 This added a \$27,745,000 capitalization grant and corresponding 10% state match to the program.
 The IJDC provided the additional matching funds.
 This change also added \$1,457,000 in funding in the form of grants/principal forgiveness to address emerging contaminants.
 The other major programmatic change that occurred with the passage of BIL is the transition from American Iron and Steel requirements to the Buy America Build America Act.
-These additions will be effective for fiscal year 2023.

 The CWSRF also applied for and received \$853,000 in grant funding under the Overflow and Stormwater Grant program.
 The funding is required to be passed through to communities for eligible projects in the form of a grant, not principal forgiveness.
-This change will also be effective for fiscal year 2023.